Steven-Jarmell/rust-stuff/Notes.md

 There is a `@` operator which lets us create a variable that holds a value at the same time as we're testing that value for a pattern match

+## Advanced Features

+### Unsafe Rust

+Unsafe rust is used to tell the compiler to trust the programmer if it cannot confidently analyze the code

+Since computer hardware is inherently unsafe, if Rust didn't let us do unsafe operations, we couldn't do certain tasks like interacting with the OS or writing your own OS

+Unsafe superpowers:
+- Dereference a raw pointer
+- Call an unsafe function or method
+- Access or modify a mutable static variable
+- Implement an unsafe trait
+- Access fields of union S

+Unsafe doesn't turn off the borrow checker or disable other safety checks, it simply allows you to do the five features listed above.

+By requiring these five operations to be in an unsafe block, we know that memory safety errors are within an unsafe block and makes them easier to debug.

+To isolate unsafe code, it is often best to enclose it within a safe abstraction with a safe API

+#### Dereferencing a Raw Pointer

+Raw pointers
+- Allowed to ignore borrow rules by having both immutable and mutable pointers or multiple mutiple pointers to the same location
+- Aren't guaranteed to point to valid memory
+- Are allowed to be null
+- Don't implement any automatic cleanup

+Gives you greater performance at the cost of lack of guaranteed safety

+You can create raw pointers in safe code but you can't dereference raw pointers outside an unsafe block.

+let mut num = 5;

+let r1 = &num as *const i32;
+let r2 = &mut num as *mut i32;

+You can also define functions as unsafe, and can thus only call them in an unsafe block

+As long as you keep unsafe code in the block within a funciton, you do not need to mark the function itself as unsafe, and thus you can create safe functions that use unsafe code/functions.

+Rust code has the `extern` keyword to facilitate the creation and use of a Foreign Funciton Interface, which is a way for a programming language to define functions and enable a different programming language to call those functions.

+Functions declared within extern blocks are always unsafe, since other languages don't enforce Rust's rules and guarantees

+Constants are allowed to duplicate their data whenever they're used, but immutable static variables have a fixed address in memory

+Accessing and modifying mutable static variables is unsafe.

+If multiple threads are accessing and mutating a static variable, it will lead to data races.

+#### Unsafe Trait
+Used when at least one of its methods has some invariant that the compiler can't verify

+#### Union
+A union is similar to a struct but only one declared field is used in a particular instance at one time.

+Primarily used to interface with unions in C code

+### Advanced Traits